wiryls/ExperimentOnPersistence/README.md

 };
 ```

-Once we choose this solution, in x64, it is hard to keep the size of node smaller than 16bytes.
+Once we choose this solution, in x64, it is hard to keep the size of node smaller than 16 bytes.
 In `union data_t` part, a pointer will be 8 bytes, so containers such as `string` with pointer, size, and capacity will cost more than 16 bytes easily. `sizeof(node_t)` may be more than 24 bytes due to memory alignment.

 So how to keep `sizeof(node) == 16`?

-After reading relevant materials and learning from others, I come up with an interesting new idea: compress "capacity" and use a top level union.
+After reading relevant materials and learning from others, I come up with an interesting new idea:
+ - Use a top level union and,
+ - Compress "capacity".

-Take the sequence type as an example:
+Let's take the sequence type as an example:

 **Source Code Snippet** (from [persistence_ast_node.hpp](src/module/persistence/persistence_ast_node.hpp#L960-L971))